pmaierean/trainingApp/Istio-sample/Simple-Install/Readme.md

 # Purpose

-Contains script to install and uninstall istio components along with kiali, prometheus, and graphana
+Contains script to install and uninstall istio components along with kiali, prometheus, and graphana in Kubernetes